Health & Wellbeing Community Referral - Link Worker: Paula McElligott

 Family Support Services are for families and individuals who need help.
 Family life is not always easy.
 Life events like birth, death, depression, redundancy, separation, illness, abuse or financial problems all put stress and strain on family life and relationships.

 Family Support Services can help.
 Simply having someone to talk to about your problem can be the easiest way to begin to deal with your problem.
 There are many support groups for adults, teenagers, children and carers that give people the chance to tell their own stories and give support to each other.
 Specialist services provide support for domestic violence or child abuse.
 Family Support services are generally provided to families in their own homes and communities.
-Family Support Worker Irene Carey is available at Kenmare FRC every Wednesday & Thursday and can be contacted on 064 6642790.
+Family Support Worker Irene Carey is available at Kenmare FRC Monday, Tuesdays and Wednesdays and can be contacted on 064 6642790.
 Call her today if you think she can help your family in any way.
 Irene offers one to one confidential meetings with families, offers the delivery of Meitheals, works with other organisations & agencies such as schools & Public Health Nurses to support vulnerable families.
-Irene also organises parenting programs.
-Kenmare FRC hopes to deliver the Rainbows Bereavement & Loss program for children, in Kenmare, Autumn 2018.

 Meets monthly & supports parents that are parenting special needs children.